Open Source · Self-Hosted · OGC API

 Civic tech & research

-Publish open data catalogs on a permissive Apache 2.0 stack — no licensing cost, no vendor lock-in.
+Publish open data catalogs on a permissive Apache 2.0 stack, with no licensing cost and no vendor lock-in.